 Products used (Amazon affiliate links)

-(Some products aren’t exactly the same brand as I used because Amazon doesn’t appear to list them but I’ve selected similar items)
+(NOTE: Some of those products aren’t exactly the same as I used because Amazon doesn’t appear to list them but I’ve selected similar items)

 I chose to use low-expansion foam adhesive to stick the Celotex insulation panels into the campervan because it looked relatively easy to apply (though it can be messy), and I’d read that it sticks very well.
 One thing I wanted to avoid was the insulation squeaking as I drive along so the more firmly I can hold the panels into place the better.
 This is one of the reasons I ruled out using builders’ “stick pins” (self adhesive metal pins onto which the insulation is spiked” because I think the panels will be able to flex slightly.
 Also, trying to push the panels dead sqaure on to the pins to ensure the insulation goes exactly where it needs to be could be fiddly whereas with the glue adhesive I could shift the panels around for a minute or two until it dried.